Helenpham1097/document/content/collections/pages/containers.md

     type: get_started
     enabled: true
     title: 'Get your first site live today'
-    description: 'Try Webslice Containers for seven days, and if it’s not for you we’ll refund your money.'
+    description: "Try Webslice Containers for seven days, and if it’s not for you don't worry - it's on us."
     start_type:
       -
         id: lro5rfps